sveltia/sveltia-cms/README.md

 - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
 - You can use nested fields (dot notation) in the `path` option for a folder collection, e.g. `{{fields.state.name}}/{{slug}}`[^62].
 - You can use Markdown in collection descriptions[^79].
 Bold, italic, strikethrough, code and links are allowed.
-- A useless new page button won’t appear when a developer accidentally sets the `create: true` option on a file collection[^89].
+- The New Entry button won’t appear when a developer accidentally sets the `create: true` option on a file collection because it’s useless[^89].
+- The Delete Entry button won’t appear when a developer accidentally sets the `delete: true` option on a file collection because these preset files should not be deleted.
 - A folder collection filter with a boolean value works as expected[^93].

 ### Better content editing